-Please see the School of Dentistry webpages for the course list, typical entry requirements, and accepted qualifications.
+Please see Course Search for the course list, typical entry requirements, and accepted qualifications.

 Exceptions to the typical academic requirements may be made when an applicant demonstrates significant relevant experience and their potential for benefiting from the course is clear.

-Applicants to MSc Oral Surgery, PGCert Oral Surgery and MSc Paediatric Dentistry must pass suitable occupational health checks and provide a clear Disclosure and Barring Service check or Good Conduct Report.
+Applicants to MSc Oral Surgery, PGCert Oral Surgery and MSc Paediatric Dentistry must pass suitable occupational health checks and provide a clear Disclosure and Barring Service checks.